Richard Braunstein, MD

 Vice President, Ophthalmology Services

 Along with overseeing the daily operations of Manhattan Eye, Ear & Throat Hospital (MEETH), Richard Braunstein, MD, is responsible for developing the strategic plan for Northwell Health’s ophthalmology services.
+He also serves as interim chair of opthalmology at North Shore University Hospital and Long Island Jewish Medical Center.

 Prior to Northwell, Dr. Braunstein was a member of Columbia University’s faculty from 1994-2012 and he was the Miranda Wong Tang Professor of Clinical Ophthalmology.
 There, he served as residency and cornea fellowship training program director, chief of anterior segment and refractive surgery, and vice chairman for clinical services.
 He joined Northwell in 2012 to run MEETH’s Eye Center.